LarsEjaas/lars-ejaas-portfolio-v2/README.md

 - If you need assistance with Astro, please refer to their [official documentation](https://docs.astro.build/en/getting-started/).
   <br />

-**To summarize:** Feel free to fork this repository for inspiration!
-Just be sure to create your own unique site and credit me by linking back to [larsejaas.com](https://larsejaas.com) if you use any parts of my code.
+**To summarize:** Feel free to fork this repository for inspiration on creating your own portfolio!
+Just be sure to create your own unique site and credit me by linking back to [larsejaas.com](https://larsejaas.com) if you directly re-use parts of my code.
 <br />
 <br />
 Thank you for understanding and respecting my work!